 Getting maximum benefit: smart charging solutions

-To benefit from bidirectional charging, you need a suitable charging station .
+To take advantage of bidirectional charging, you need a suitable charging station .
 Please note:

 - The charging station must be able to charge bidirectionally (V2G/V2H support)